Agaggar/EKF_slam/nusim/README.md

 - x0: initial x coordinate of the robot, m
 - y0: initial y coordinate of the robot, m
-- z0: initial z coordinate of the robot, m (this should not be modified, since gravity is not simulated)
+- z0: initial z coordinate of the robot, m
 - theta0: initial angle heading of the robot, rad
 - obstacles.x: a list of the x-coordinates of obstacles
 - obstacles.y: a list of the y-coordinates of obstacles